 Financing is only one leg of the stool.

-If you don’t have strong leasing, screening, maintenance response, and rent collection systems, the loan product won’t save the deal.
+If you do not have strong leasing, screening, maintenance response, and rent collection systems, the loan product will not save the deal.

 What to gather before you talk to a portfolio lender